shadow9owo/xtHUNT/docs/Story.md

 this game's story revolves around the themes of corruption in state and<br>
 corruption in new day and old day religion

-basically the game's is about a town being over ran with fanatics (aka as a sekta, cult)
+basically the game's about a town being over ran with fanatics (aka as a sekta, cult)

 // inspired by some fanatics attacking me for no reason